nexcess/magento-turpentine/README.md

 If you have an issue, please read the [FAQ](/nexcess/magento-turpentine/wiki/FAQ) then if you still need help, open a bug report in GitHub's [issue tracker](/nexcess/magento-turpentine/issues).
-I get too much email and have too poor a memory to try and do support through it.

 ## How it works